bmschmidt/quires/README.md

 ## Unimplemented classes.

 This is early stage: I need this for a few projects but it is incomplete in its implementation.
 I do not yet have a list of fundamental pandoc types that are not implemented.
+So far I am awar that `Math` needs a safe implementation.

 ## Unsafe types.